Peter Goldsworthy: Film writing

+Other roles

+Goldsworthy has been chair of the Libraries Board of South Australia, and in 2001 was appointed chair of the Australia Council's Literature Board.

 Adaptations of his works

 His novels Maestro, Wish, Honk If You Are Jesus, Jesus Wants Me for a Sunbeam and Three Dog Night have been adapted for the stage.
-Honk, was premiered by the State Theatre of South Australia in its 2006 season.
+Honk was premiered by the State Theatre Company of South Australia in its 2006 season.
 It won the 2006 Ruby Award for Best New Work, and the 2006 Advertiser Oscart Award for Best Play.

 Humphrey Bower's award-winning adaptation of Wish for his company, Night Train, had subsequent seasons with the Perth Theatre Company, and in Canada with Edmonton's Northern Lights.
-Petra Kalive's adaptation of Three Dog Night was premiered at fortyfivedownstairs in Melbourne, and also performed in the Adelaide Festival Centre Space.
+Petra Kalive's adaptation of Three Dog Night was premiered at fortyfivedownstairs in Melbourne, and also performed in the Adelaide Festival Centre's Space Theatre.